List of Old Boys of St Joseph's College, Hunters Hill

-This is a List of Old Boys of St Joseph's College, Hunters Hill, they being notable former students - known as "Old Boys" of the Roman Catholic Church school, St Joseph's College in Hunters Hill, New South Wales, Australia.
+Former students of the Roman Catholic Church school, St Joseph's College in Hunters Hill, New South Wales, Australia are known as "Old Boys".

 [Year 1969] is the last year of school attendance.
 (Years in parentheses) are years lived or the year of notable achievement.
+Chronology is determined (as far as is known) by alumnus' last year at the College.